jungsun-eoh/doreMeet/credentials/README.md

     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
 5. Database username: root
 6. Database password: CSC648TEAM02!
-7. Database name (basically the name that contains all your tables)
+7. Database name (basically the name that contains all your tables): DoReMeet
 8. Instructions on how to use the above information.

 a.) **SSH into the EC2 instance:**<br>